-With Mardis Gras right around the corner (February 28, 2017), I thought I would share my guide to New Orleans with you!
+With Mardis Gras right around the corner, today I’m sharing my guide to New Orleans !
 The photos in this post were taken a few years ago when I was using a not-so-great cell phone camera, so my apologies if the photo quality is not up to par.
-(I wish I started blogging sooner!)
 I had to include the photos in with this guide despite the quality because New Orleans is EPIC and it’s more fun to have a visual.
 My trip to New Orleans was 7 days total, but I think 4-5 days is plenty of time to take it all in.
-Without further ado, here is your guide to New Orleans!
+Without further ado, here is your travel guide to New Orleans!

 Where to Stay

-Garden District Bed and Breakfast was where I stayed during my trip and absolutely loved it.
-It was cozy and our host was incredibly helpful.
-It’s located outside of the French Quarter on a quiet residential street, surrounded by mansions and oak trees.
-(The architecture in New Orleans is so impressive and unique!)
-It’s only a short cab ride away to downtown where you’ll find Bourbon Street and the French Quarter.
+We stayed at the Garden District Bed and Breakfast I can’t say enough good things about it.
+It was comfortable, cozy and our host was incredibly helpful.
+Garden District BnB is located outside of the French Quarter on a quiet residential street, surrounded by mansions and oak trees.
+The architecture in New Orleans is so impressive and unique!
+The area is only a short cab ride away to downtown where you’ll find Bourbon Street and the French Quarter.

 Where to Eat and Drink